capitalone/datacompy/README.md

 #### Starting with version 0.12.0

 The original ``SparkCompare`` implementation differs from all the other native implementations.
-To align the API better, and keep behaviour consistent we are deprecating ``SparkCompare`` into a new moduel ``LegacySparkCompare``
+To align the API better, and keep behaviour consistent we are deprecating ``SparkCompare`` into a new module ``LegacySparkCompare``

 If you wish to use the old SparkCompare moving forward you can